Baswaria: Demographics

 In Basauli village, the population of children aged 0–6 years is 2,381, constituting 19.18% of the total population.
 The average sex ratio in Basauli village is 929, which is higher than the Bihar state average of 918.
 However, the child sex ratio in Basauli stands at 931, which is slightly lower than the Bihar state average of 935.

 The literacy rate in Basauli village is lower compared to the state average.
 In 2011, the literacy rate of Basauli was 52.53%, while Bihar's literacy rate was 61.80%.
 Amongst the male population in Basauli, the literacy rate is 61.55%, whereas the female literacy rate is considerably lower at 42.83%.

 According to the Constitution of India and the Panchayati Raj Act, Basauli village is administered by a Sarpanch, who is the elected head of the village.

 Caste Factor

 Schedule Caste (SC) constitutes 11.35% of total population in Basauli village.
-The village Basauli currently doesn't have any Schedule Tribe (ST) population.
+The village Basauli currently does not have any Schedule Tribe (ST) population.